leanprover-community/blog/posts/cauchy-integral-formula.md

 of the divergence theorem implies the Cauchy-Goursat theorem.

 I started formalizing a simplified version of Acker's proof right away, and had a draft version by November 2020.
-Later I droped this version but some traces of this attempt can be found in [this](https://github.com/leanprover-community/mathlib/pull/4913) abandoned pull request.
+Later I dropped this version, but some traces of this attempt can be found in [this](https://github.com/leanprover-community/mathlib/pull/4913) abandoned pull request.